ssonkiya/ssonkiya.github.io/_posts/2016-7-26-Creating-My-First-R-Package-Part-1.md

 ## To Be Continued

-Trying to write my first R program while in the middle of a data science bootcamp based in Python is not easy.
-Any time I could set aside for it could also be spent working on my boot camp projects or trying to consoldiate what we learned that day or week.
+Trying to write my first R program while in the middle of a data science boot camp based in Python is not easy.
+Any time I could set aside for it could also be spent working on my boot camp projects or trying to consolidate what we learned that day or week.
 I'm still optimistic that I'll get it done before the boot camp ends in mid-September, but even if not, I'll write follow-up blog post where I document the process of creating an R package.